Low latency optical-based mode tracking with machine learning deployed on FPGAs on a tokamak: Hardware implementation

 \subsection{System-level results}

-The final resource consumption breakdown for the final implementation on the frame grabber FPGA (post-placement and routing) is shown in Figures~\ref{fig:resources}.
+The final resource consumption breakdown for the final implementation on the frame grabber FPGA (post-placement and routing) is shown in Figure~\ref{fig:resources}.
 The resource usages are divided into three categories: the neural network model (includes cropping logic and control request calculation), the CoaXPress protocol logic, and other miscellaneous components.
 The neural network resource consumption is broken down further by layer and an additional ``other'' category which accounts for components such as BRAM-based FIFO data streams (these constitute the model input and the channels to transport activations from one layer to the next).
 Among the neural network layers, the convolutional layers require the most logic separate from multiply-accumulates, and therefore use the highest percentage of LUTs.
 The dense layers possess the highest parameter count, and therefore use the highest percentage of BRAMs for weight storage.

 We deployed the final firmware on the frame grabber card and measured the total latency of the system on an oscilloscope.
-Figure~\ref{fig:waves} (bottom) shows the oscilloscope measurements over a period of four frames at 100 kfps beginning with a camera capture trigger and ending with the final control output; an equivalent timing diagram is shown in figure~\ref{fig:waves} (top).
-This system achieves a trigger-to-output latency of 17.6~\mbox{$\mu$s}, in which the 3~\mbox{$\mu$s} are attributed to camera exposure, 5.3~\mbox{$\mu$s} to camera readout and DRAM buffering, 7.7~\mbox{$\mu$s} to model inference, and finally 1.6~\mbox{$\mu$s} to serial writeout operation.
+Figure~\ref{fig:waves} (bottom) shows the oscilloscope measurements over a period of four frames at 100 kfps beginning with a camera capture trigger and ending with the final control output; an equivalent timing diagram is shown in Figure~\ref{fig:waves} (top).
+This system achieves a trigger-to-output latency of 17.6~\mbox{$\mu$s}, in which the 3~\mbox{$\mu$s} are attributed to camera exposure, 5.3~\mbox{$\mu$s} to camera readout and \yw{dynamic random-access memory} buffering, 7.7~\mbox{$\mu$s} to model inference, and finally 1.6~\mbox{$\mu$s} to serial writeout operation.
 Through pipelining model inference with the exposure and readout processes, we achieve throughputs of up to 120~kfps which corresponds to a minimum sampling interval of 8.3~$\mu$s.
-These results satisfy the latency and sampling interval requirements for performing real-time feedback control on HBT-EP and are only slightly slower compared to the previous GPU-based system \cite{Rath13PPCF, Peng16PPCF}.
+These results satisfy the latency and sampling interval requirements for performing real-time feedback control on HBT-EP and are only slightly slower compared to the previous GPU-based system \yw{(latency: 16~\mbox{$\mu$s}, sampling intervals: 4--6~\mbox{$\mu$s})} \cite{Rath13PPCF, Peng16PPCF}.